 Third-party merchants and consumers play an important role in the successful operations of our online marketplaces.
-In terms of GMV, 61.2% and 67.7% of the preowned consumer products on our PJT Marketplace, and 93.0% and 83.7% of the pre-owned consumer products on our Paipai Marketplace, were sold by third-party merchants in 2020 and 2021, respectively.
+In terms of GMV, 68.8% of the pre-owned consumer products on our PJT Marketplace, and 81.6% of the pre-owned consumer products on our Paipai Marketplace, were sold by third-party merchants in 2022.
 As a result, attracting and maintaining our relationship with consumers and third-party merchants to our online marketplaces are critical to our business and results of operations.
 However, we may not be able to do so due to a number of factors, some of which are beyond our control.
 For example, if the transaction volume or the number of users on our marketplaces drop significantly, our third-party merchants may experience sales declines.
 As a result, they may not be able to generate profits as they expected, and thus choose not to renew their agreements with us.
 In addition, we may also be unable to continuously offer attractive terms or economic benefits to our third-party merchants or provide value-added services that meet the demand of third-party merchants.
 As a result, our third-party merchants may not be effectively motivated to sell more products or maintain the relationship with us.
 In addition, we may not be able to attract or maintain our existing customer base on our online marketplaces, which could result in a decline in the transaction volumes and thus negatively affect our business and results of operations.